NathanGavenski/Labyrinth/README.md

 ## Settings

-The maze comes with different settings, such as occlusions, door and key, teleports.
+The maze comes with different settings, such as occlusions, door and key, icy floor.

 ### Occlusion